Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

-\subsubsubsection{Comparison with Other Available Methods} Here, we compare our proposed methods against other available methods in the literature.
+Here, we compare our proposed methods against other available methods in the literature.
 Differently from our approach, these estimates ignore that the outcome variable is right-censored and provide different conclusions when compared against our proposed estimator.
-For brevity, we focus our attention on the effects on the 25th and 50th percentiles ($QMTE\left(.25, \cdot \right)$ and $QMTE\left(.50, \cdot \right)$ functions) in Figure \ref{FigComparisons} and on the restricted average effect ($RMTE$ function) in Figure \ref{RMTEcomparison}.
+First, we compare our DMTE methods against alternative methods, including the typical judge-fixed-effect regressions that drop many observations to avoid directly handling censored outcomes.
+Second, we compare our QMTE methods against alternative methods.